MaSe69/dssb/md/20_Python/python_about.md

 >
     SomeCities = myCities[1:4:2]

-When looping, when you do no need the value, you can replace the variable with an underscope "_".
+When looping and not needing the key, you can replace the variable with an underscore "_".
 >
     for _ , value in myDict.items():